Reggio Emilia: Duchy of Reggio

 In 1513, Reggio was handed over to Pope Julius II.
-The city was returned to the Este after the death of Hadrian VI on 29 September 1523.
+The city was returned to the House of Este after the death of Hadrian VI on 29 September 1523.
 In 1551 Ercole II d'Este destroyed the suburbs of the city in his program of reconstruction of the walls.
 At the end of the century work on the city's famous Basilica della Ghiara began, on the site where a miracle was believed to have occurred.
 The Este rule continued until 1796, with short interruptions in 1702 and 1733–1734.